nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 The `CnmResponse` lambda package is provided (as of release 1.8) in the `cumulus-data-shared` bucket, with documentation provided in the [source repository](https://git.earthdata.nasa.gov/projects/POCUMULUS/repos/cnmresponsetask/browse).

+You can read more about the expected schema a `CnmResponse` record on the wiki page for [Cloud Notification Mechanism](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism#CloudNotificationMechanism-ResponseMessageFields).

 ###### Additional Tasks